bruce-hill/tomo/README.md

 # Tomo - Tomorrow's Language

-Tomo is a programming language designed to anticipate and influence the language design decisions of the future.
+Tomo is a statically typed, safe, simple, lightweight, efficient programming language that cross-compiles to C. Tomo is designed to anticipate and influence the language design decisions of the future.

 ```
 func greeting(name:Text)->Text